Stretching Your IRA & Designating Beneficiariers

 You have planned carefully for your retirement and sometimes the rewards for that wise planning can change if IRA assets are not spent and continue to grow during retirement.
 Taking only the Required Minimum Distribution (RMD) from your IRA may protect you from a sizeable tax liability, but not for your beneficiaries.

 But today it is not that simple.
-The Stretch benefit is no longer a lifetime stretch, its limited to 10 years.
+The Stretch benefit is likely no longer a lifetime stretch, it's limited to 10 years.
 This shorter period could cause a multiyear tax burden if the IRA is a substantial amount.

 Adjusting to the Change and Alternatives